NathanVaughn/pipx-install-requirements-action/README.md

 # pipx-install-requirements-action

 This is a GitHub Action to install tools with `pipx` from a `requirements.txt` file.
-This will cache the installed tools and downloaded dependencies.

 This allows you to have consistent tool versions and leverage dependabot to keep them up-to-date.